-What is Evidence Based Practice?
+What is Evidence-Based Practice?

+Evidence-based medicine used to be termed evidence-based practice.
 “Evidence-Based Practice (EBP) is the integration of clinical expertise, patient values, and the best research evidence into the decision-making process for patient care.
 Clinical expertise refers to the clinician’s accumulated experience, education and clinical skills.
 The patient brings to the encounter his or her own personal preferences and unique concerns, expectations, and values.

 the patient and the doctor, as well as the research

-The 2010 Parliamentary Evidence Check was produced by the small group of MPs to present the findings of their ‘evidence check’ it is not a scientific document and should not be used or viewed as such.
+The 2010 Parliamentary Evidence Check21 was produced by a small group of MPs to present the findings of their ‘evidence check’.
+It is not a scientific document and should not be used or viewed as such.
 No systematic scientific method was applied, it was not carried out by experts in the field and the choice of evidence allowed into the consultation showed a notable bias.
-Such fundamental flaws have been widely acknowledged and 70 MPs expressed their concern about the entire process by signing an Early Day Motion (EDM908).
-In addition, an independent critique by Earl Baldwin of Bewdley concluded that the report was, “an unreliable source of evidence about homeopathy.”21 Neither the Government nor the Department of Health acted on the recommendations of this report.
+Such fundamental flaws have been widely acknowledged and 70 MPs expressed their concern about the entire process by signing an Early Day Motion (EDM908).22

 “an unreliable source of evidence about homeopathy” clearly demonstrated selection bias